 On the dashboard you will see a second tab called manage alerts.
 This has two sections—email alerts and email notifications.

-Email alerts—this is for general communication.
-When the Foundation has something to announce (e.g. the release of a new standard) it will send out a general communication, which you will receive, if upon registration, you ticked the box to allow us to send you emails.
+Product-related emails—this is for general communication.
+When the Foundation has something to announce (e.g. the release of a new standard) we will send out a general communication which you will receive if, upon registration, you ticked the box to allow us to send you emails.
 This is where you can manage that preference going forward.

 The timing of your alerts will be governed by the time you first set up your alerts.
 For instance, if you opt to be alerted weekly the timing of your weekly alert will be one week on from the point where you set up or amend your alert.

 Your existing email alert selections will not transfer to the new system.
 You will need to re-specify what you would like to be alerted on.

 The active projects on the work plan can be filtered by type.
 The default view lists all projects alphabetically, but you can easily filter the list by selecting the appropriate tab to quickly locate the project you want.
 We have also added some useful sort options.
 The key difference is that we are now basing the work plan on the next milestone and its expected date.